Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 - :ref:`IQL`

-Optimizing multiple agents' joint policy with a single team reward can be very challenging as the action and observation space is now too large when combined.
-Value Decomposition Network(VDN) is the first proposed algorithm for this problem.
-The solution is relatively straightforward:
+Optimizing the joint policy of multiple agents with a single team reward can be a challenging task due to the large combined action and observation space.
+Value Decomposition Network (VDN) was introduced as a solution to this problem.
+The algorithm decomposes the joint Q value into the sum of individual Q values for each agent.
+This allows each agent to learn and optimize its own policy independently while still contributing to the team reward.
+In VDN, each agent follows a standard D(R)QN sampling pipeline and shares its Q value and target Q value with other agents before entering the training loop.
+The Q value and target Q value of the current agent and other agents are then summed in the training loop to get the total Q value.

-- Each agent is still a standard ``Q``, use self-observation as input and output the action logits(Q value).
+- Each agent is still a standard `Q`, use self-observation as input and output the action logits(Q value).
 - The Q values of all agents are added together for mixed Q value annotated as :math:`Q_{tot}`
 - Using standard DQN to optimize the Q net using :math:`Q_{tot}` with the team reward :math:`r`.
 - The gradient each Q net received depends on the **contribution** of its Q value to the :math:`Q_{tot}`: